 ^{}Accurate heading data is required for MARPA and radar/chart overlay, and it must be provided on NMEA.
-We recommend the Raymarine Rate Gyro Compass or a Raymarine autopilot system incorporating a 150G or 400G Course Computer with internal rate gyro.
+We recommend the Pathfinder Smart Heading System (which includes the Gyro Plus 2 unit) or a Raymarine autopilot system incorporating a 150G or 400G Course Computer with internal rate gyro.